Voronsky/digital-template/README.md

 they will add time to the clock so that you may continue catching the dogs

 <h3>Enemies</h3>
-<p>Watch out for these pesky rabbits. if they ram into you, you die and reset!<p>
+<p>Watch out for these pesky rabbits. if they ram into you, you die and reset!</p>
 <h3>Stars</h3>
 <p>Be sure to collect stars when possible, this will increase your game time so that you may be able to get more points!</p>